Precision magnetometry exploiting excited state quantum phase transitions: Conclusions

-Similar behaviours are expected in extended models \cite{Salvatori2014,Cabedo2021}, and in other models with ESQPTs which share similar spectral properties \cite{Caprio2008,Cejnar2009,Cejnar2021}.
+Similar behaviours are expected in extended models \cite{Salvatori2014,Yang2019,Cabedo2021}, and in other models with ESQPTs which share similar spectral properties \cite{Caprio2008,Cejnar2009,Cejnar2021,WangWu2020,Garbe2022,DiCandiaMinganti2023}.
 Our analysis can also be applied to estimate microscopic parameters of physical systems that can be mapped to these models.
 There are several instances of these parameters: the kinetic energy, the interaction strength, or the critical temperature in the strong coupling limit of superconducting systems \cite{Wada1958,Wada1959,Baumann1961,Thirring1967,Thirring1968}; interaction strengths in nuclear systems \cite{Lipkin1965I,Lipkin1965II,Lipkin1965III}; tunneling or the interaction strength in Bosonic Josephson junctions \cite{Zibold2010,Buonsante2012}; detunings, pump and driving laser magnitudes, or atom-photon interaction in a Bose-Einstein condensate in an optical cavity \cite{Chen2009}; atom-pump detuning and interaction, pump driving, or photon decay rate in cavity QED \cite{Larson2010}; phonon and Rabi frequencies, and laser detunings in trapped ions \cite{Yang2020}.
+Eingenstates of the LMG model at small size can be simulated also with variational hybrid quantum-classical algorithms with low depth on superconducting transmon qubits, and signatures of their phase transitions can be computed \cite{Grossi2023}.
+The robustness of magnetometric protocols based on the ESQPT and the aforementioned variety of platforms for realizing or simulating the LMG model make these protocols good candidates for NISQ devices.